 1A1 Leveraging Hybrid Evaluation Teams: Balancing Internal Knowledge with External Insight for Sustainable Evaluation Practices

 This panel will explore the dynamics of hybrid evaluation teams – comprising internal and external evaluators – as a sustainable model for effective evaluations.
 Through a moderated discussion, four experienced panelists will speak to individual and shared cases to illustrate benefits, challenges, and strategies for leveraging hybrid teams to build evaluation capacity, share expertise, apply different evaluation lenses and manage complex evaluations.
+The panel will be moderated by Isabelle Bourgeois and will include two consultants, François Dumaine and Vanessa Anastasopoulos, and two internal evaluators, Élyse McCall-Thomas and Igor Straticiuc.

 Internal evaluators often bring detailed and nuanced knowledge of their organization’s programs, which aids in comprehensive data analysis and contextual understanding that strengthen the interpretive value of evaluation outcomes.
 However, because of their close ties to the organization, internal evaluators may experience role conflicts, especially when they are expected to balance neutral assessment with organizational pressures to secure program funding and support continuity.
 As noted in the literature, this may result in a perceived lack of objectivity and credibility, which could impact the use of evaluations.